World In Paris

 Self-Guided Day Trip to Château de Vincennes

-By Metro.
-A half-day or day trip to Château de Vincennes is super easy to organize.
 Take the Parisian Metro, line 1, and stop at Château de Vincennes, located at the foot of the château.
+Click here to buy the tickets to Château de Vincennes

 Château de Vincennes Guided Tour

-Also, the staff at the chateau offers an interesting and free guided tour in French (45 min).
-The visit starts at 10.30 am and at 2.30 pm, and it is a good introduction to the history of this castle in Paris and its main highlights.
+For those who like to push the research a little further, the staff at the chateau offers an interesting and free guided tour in French (60-75 min).
+The visit starts at 3 pm, and it is a good introduction to the history of this castle in Paris and its main highlights.

-Château de Chantilly
+3. Château de Chantilly

 Château de Chantilly is another of the famous castles around Paris.
 Château de Chantilly was the home of the Princes of Condé, cousins of the King of France.
-This castle near Paris is not a royal residence, but it hosted kings and queens, attired by its beauty and the owner’s lavish parties.
+This castle outside Paris is not a royal residence, but it hosted kings and queens, attired by its beauty and the owner’s lavish parties.

 A château dominates the town of Chantilly since medieval times, but the castle that you can see today is from the 19th century.
 The Château of Chantilly has a spectacular setting, located at the center of a small pond and surrounded by beautiful gardens.
 There’s also the Great Stables to visit, and the ticket includes the horse Museum and an incredible horse show under the building’s spectacular dome.

 Like many other French châteaux, Château of Chantilly is a succession of beautiful rooms and halls, each more impressive than the last.
 The most interesting rooms in this castle are the library and the Grande Galérie.
-This long room hosts the second largest collection of artwork in France, only beaten by the Louvre artwork.
+This long room hosts the second-largest collection of artwork in France, only beaten by the Louvre artwork.
 Paintings and sculptures are displayed exactly like the castle’s last owner showed them to his guests.

 Self-Guided Day Trip to Château de Chantilly